amadeus4dev/developer-guides/docs/resources/hotels.md

 }'
 ```

-Congratulations! you’ve just performed your first hotel booking!
+Congratulations!
+You’ve just performed your first hotel booking!
 Once the reservation is made, the API will return **a unique booking confirmation ID** which you can send to your users.

 ### Notes about Payment